mohitpai/journey-optimizer.en/help/using/offers/offer-library/add-constraints.md

 1. Define which **[!UICONTROL Capping event]** will be taken into account to increase the counter.
 [Learn more](#capping-event)

-1. Define the number of times the offer can be presented.
+1. Set the number of times the offer can be presented.
+[Learn more](#capping-count)

+1. Choose if you want the capping to be applied to all users or just one profile.
 [Learn more](#capping-type)

 1. Set the **[!UICONTROL Frequency]** to define how often the capping count is reset.
 [Learn more](#frequency-capping)